 Note:

-In case more than one sag tension conditions are specified in the above table, Bidder shall offer only one design of HTLS conductor, which shall comply with all the above sag-tension requirements.
+In case more than one sag tension conditions are specified in the above table for any voltage level, Bidder shall offer only one design of HTLS conductor, which shall comply with all the sag-tension requirements for that particular voltage level.

 @UTS of core shall be equal to the Breaking strength of individual core wires before stranding X no. of wires in the core of offered conductor.